The best women’s hiking sandals 2023: for comfortable summer adventures

 -

-The very definition of a ‘shandal’, these half-shoe-half-sandal hybrids offer a lot more protection than your average sandal.
+The very definition of a ‘shandal’, "these half-shoe-half-sandal hybrids offer a lot more protection than your average sandal" according to our expert reviewer.
 A trainer-like design with an enclosed rubber toe box and ankle make the Choprock Sieves ideal for tackling more challenging terrain without worrying about stubbing your toe – in good conditions, you could hike pretty much anywhere in these supportive shoes, which come complete with Vibram rubber soles.
-As the name attests, multiple vents give a sieve-like look to the Chopsock Sieve, and do allow sweat and heat to evaporate effectively, although they’re not as breathable as an open-toed walking sandal.
+As the name attests, multiple vents give a sieve-like look to the Chopsock Sieve, and do allow sweat and heat to evaporate effectively, although we found that they’re not as breathable as an open-toed walking sandal.

 Despite using more material than most, the Choprocks are very quick to dry – this factor combined with protective toe boxes make them ideal for swimming and for river crossings.
 A bungee cord makes it easy to adjust the Choprock for a great fit, and they pull on and off relatively easily.
 They’re definitely not as light or as packable as the other sandals we tested out, but if hiking is your main aim, they’re a good investment.